Southeast Zone

 Eurasian collared doves remain in small numbers and can be observed at Headquarters Complex and other areas.

-There are very good numbers of marsh wrens and song sparrows in the dense stands of hardstem bulrush and broad-leaved cattail along dikes and levees throughout the wetlands.
+There are very good numbers of marsh wrens and multiple sparrow species in the dense stands of hardstem bulrush and broad-leaved cattail along dikes and levees throughout the wetlands.

 Habitat